With juicy blueberries and crunchy pecans, these blueberry nut muffins are quick and easy to make, and so moist and delicious!

 This post may contain affiliate links.
 For more information, see my Full Disclosure.

-Easy blueberry nut muffin recipe
+Easy homemade blueberry nut muffins

 I love the simplicity and ease of this recipe, which means you can make them on a whim with minimal fuss.
 The dry ingredients are whisked together in one bowl, the wet ingredients in another bowl.
-Then just add the wet to the dry, fold in the blueberries and pecans and voila!
+Then just add the wet to the dry, fold in the blueberries and voila!

 The finished mixture will be quite thick and lumpy which is ok – the thickness helps to keep the blueberries and nuts from sinking!